quartzbio/quartzbio-python/docs-source/source/importing_data_via_api.md

 ## Validating Imported Data

-When importing data, every record is validated to ensure it can be committed into a Dataset.
+When importing data, every record is validated to ensure it can be committed into a `Dataset`.
 Validation compares the schema of existing Dataset fields with the values of incoming data and issues validation errors if the Dataset field schema does not match the incoming value.
 Validation can also issue warnings.

-During validation, a field's data\_type and is\_list values are checked.
+During validation, a field's `data_type` and `is_list` values are checked.
 All records are evaluated (although users may override this to fail fast on the first error).
 A commit will not be created if there are any validation errors.

 The following settings can be passed to the [validation\_params](https://quartzbio.github.io/quartzbio-python/import_parameters.html#entity-detection-parameters) field.